onyb/python-flux/README.md

     @staticmethod
     def reduce(state, action):
-        """Pure function containing to return the updated state, based on the action.
+        """Pure function containing to return the updated state based on the action.""" if action['type'] == 'INCREMENT':
-        """
-        if action['type'] == 'INCREMENT':
             return state + 1
         else: